OWASP/www-project-product-security-guide/index.md

 Please provide your input through pull requests / submitting issues (see [repo](https://owasp.org/www-project-product-security-guide/#)) or emailing the project lead, and let's make this guide better and better.
 Many thanks to [Scott Bauer](https://www.linkedin.com/in/scott-bauer-90a55531/overlay/about-this-profile/), lead product security at Qualcomm, for his great contributions.

-# How products are being attacked/exploited
+# How products are being attacked?
 SDLC and [supply chain vulnerabilities](https://www.fortinet.com/resources/cyberglossary/supply-chain-attacks) are exploited through various methods.
 In the [SDLC](https://mediasmarts.ca/digital-media-literacy/digital-issues/cyber-security/cyber-security-software-threats), attackers leverage weaknesses in development, testing, or deployment phases, injecting malicious code or compromising tools and libraries.
 Supply chain attacks involve infiltrating trusted vendors or third-party components to distribute malware or tamper with updates, compromising downstream systems.
 Techniques like code injection, dependency confusion, or hijacking exploit authentication, authorization, or distribution weaknesses, leading to breaches, data theft, or system compromise.
 These highlight the [critical need for robust security measures](https://jfrog.com/blog/the-importance-of-prioritizing-product-security/) across the software development and distribution lifecycle.
 Products confront diverse attack vectors, including malware injection, phishing, and supply chain compromises, underscoring the need for comprehensive security measures throughout their lifecycle.

-#  How to secure products
+#  How to secure products?

 ## Phase 1: Requirements